 Micah Sturgis is digital forensic examiner for Reliance Forensics.
 Sturgis is a former detective and digital forensic examiner for the Cleveland County Sheriff’s Office (N.C.) having served there from 2004 to 2016.
-He is a Cellebrite Certified Logical Operator (CCLO), an XRY Certified Examiner (XRY), and a Lantern Certified Examiner (LCE).
+He is an EnCase Certified Examiner (EnCE®), a Cellebrite Certified Logical Operator (CCLO), an XRY Certified Examiner (XRY), and a Lantern Certified Examiner (LCE).

 While in law enforcement, Sturgis helped to form his department’s digital forensics program and worked with federal, state, and local agencies to investigate criminal activity involving digital evidence.
 Sturgis was a member of the North Carolina Internet Crimes Against Children Task Force (NCICAC), investigating the sexual exploitation of minors.